Dumortierite in White Quartz Cabochons media thumbnails

 • Fine wire wrap — With 24-26 gauge wire, these small cabochons allow for a delicate wrap that leaves the stone's pattern visible.

 Dumortierite was formally described in 1881 by the French mineralogist Alphonse Lacroix, who named it in honor of Eugène Dumortier, a Lyonnaise paleontologist.
-It is not a stone with ancient history in jewelry; its use as a lapidary mineral became popular in the 20th century when deposits in Madagascar, Brazil, and Nevada began producing material of sufficient quality and size for cutting.
+It is not a stone with ancient history in jewelry; its use as a lapidary mineral became popular in the 20th century when deposits in Madagascar, Brazil, and Nevada began to produce material of sufficient quality and size for carving.

 In crystal tradition, dumortierite is associated with mental clarity and the ability to communicate precisely.
-Its dense and stable blue—without the variations of turquoise or chalcedony—is interpreted as a reference to the constancy of ordered thought.
+Its dense and stable blue — without the variations of turquoise or chalcedony — is interpreted as a reference to the constancy of orderly thought.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice.